 Firm Policies: McMillan has established internal policies and practices intended to provide equal opportunity and foster a workplace free of discrimination, including a progressive Alternative Work Arrangement Policy and Workplace Accommodation Policy, a generous Maternity, Parental, Paternity Leave Policy and an Anti-Discrimination and Harassment Policy.

 Advancement: Investing in our people to support their career growth and advancement is important to us.
-The firm invests in professional development programs, coaching, informal and formal mentoring to provide our firm members the skills and development they need to progress their careers at the firm.
-For example, each associate has a formal mentor pursuant to McMillan’s Mentoring Policy which, among other things, aims to address any barriers to advancement, and provide support to the associate to develop and build their profile within the legal community.
-Further, McMillan leaders review all performance assessments, feedback and performance objectives to ensure that everyone is evaluated and advanced based on merit, free from bias or discrimination
+The firm invests in professional development programs, coaching, and informal and formal mentoring to provide our firm members the skills and development they need to progress in their careers at the firm.
+For example, each associate has a formal mentor pursuant to McMillan’s Mentoring Policy, which among other things, aims to address any barriers to advancement, and provide support to the associate to develop and build their profile within the legal community.
+Further, McMillan leaders review all performance assessments, feedback and performance objectives to ensure that everyone is evaluated and advanced based on merit, free from bias or discrimination.

 Reflection Room: McMillan has established reflection rooms to provide a place for meditation, quiet reflection, prayer and worship for firm members and visiting clients.

 Survey: McMillan engages a third party to conduct an equity, diversity and inclusion survey every two years.
 The purpose of the survey is to assist McMillan leaders to better understand the diversity of firm members, and whether we are continuing to create an equitable and inclusive work environment.
 The information gathered is used to develop or improve specific programs, policies and practices that support diverse firm members and to measure our progress against industry benchmarks.